MattFalahe/SeAT-Discord-Pings/README.md

 - Inspired by the EVE Online community's need for better fleet communication tools

 ## Changelog

+### Version 1.0.4 (2025-09-29)
+- Rename the plugin** from "Discord Pings" to "SeAT Broadcast" throughout the interface
+- **Add broadcast type selector** with three options:
+   - :loudspeaker: Fleet Broadcast (for fleet operations)
+   - :mega: Announcement (for general announcements)
+   - :speech_balloon: Message (for simple messages)
+- Update Discord embeds to show the appropriate title based on the selected type
+- Make the plugin more versatile for different types of communications

+The plugin will now be more universal and can be used for any type of broadcast, not just fleet pings.
+The Discord embed will clearly show what type of message it is with the appropriate icon and title.

 ### Version 1.0.3 (2025-09-29)
 - Reworked time handling: